Newsom and Feinstein Advance in California Primaries

 In the days before Tuesday’s vote, most polling indicated that current lieutenant governor and former San Francisco Mayor Gavin Newsom would easily earn a place in the statewide general election.
 But the second spot in the “top-two” primary remained something of a toss-up until the very end.
 Though former Los Angeles Mayor Antonio Villaraigosa was an early favorite, polling closer to Election Day showed Republican accountant John Cox pulling into second.

 Cox was once a distant third in statewide polls.
 But he picked up an endorsement from President Donald Trump via Twitter, which political watchers thought would consolidate the state’s dwindling Republican vote.
-As of 10:30PM Pacific Time, Newsom had garnered 34 percent of the vote.
+As of Wednesday morning, Newsom had garnered 33 percent of the vote.
 Cox had 26 percent, and Villaraigosa trailed with 11 percent.

+Trump congratulated Cox and suggested his performance fortold a “Red Wave” in November.

+Great night for Republicans!
+Congratulations to John Cox on a really big number in California.
+He can win.
+Even Fake News CNN said the Trump impact was really big, much bigger than they ever thought possible.
+So much for the big Blue Wave, it may be a big Red Wave.
+Working hard!

 U.S. Senator